freeipa/freeipa/doc/designs/adtrust/gc-design.md

   protocol to allow mapping the identity of the updater to an LDAP object that has write privileges

+### Minimal Viable Product

+* Provide a tool to configure GC instance, `ipa-gc-install`
+* Provide a synchronization daemon to sync data from IPA LDAP to GC instance
+* Support IPA user and group objects in the synchronization daemon
+* Allow Windows machines to resolve users and groups from IPA in Security tab when assigning permissions to resources on Windows machines
+* Allow IPA users to log into Windows machines enrolled into a trusted Active Directory forest over bi-directional trust to AD

 ### Integration with primary FreeIPA data store

 Global Catalog instance is a separate 389-ds LDAP instance that has no direct